JuhoKem/Universal-voting-system/README.md

 ## Connecting metamask

+Change to local Ganache network:
+- by clicking Metamask icon at the right top corner of the browser
+- press at the top "Ethereum Mainnet" and select "Add network"
+- in new open window you need to select at the botton "Add a network manually"
+- use following credentials to add new network:

+Network name: Ganache
+New RCP URL: HTTP://127.0.0.1:7545
+Chain ID: 1337

+- select new "Ganache" network in Metamask

 Connect your metamask with the contract owner.

 To do this, go to Ganache, accounts, and click the key icon of the first wallet address.
 Copy the private key.